 Today, Ukraine shows high dynamics of the Coronavirus disease growth and has a company producing 2 phage preparations: Intestifag and Pyofag.
 These preparations are found on the open market in a pharmacy network and are ready for application.
 With interest from the manufacturer’s company, these clinical trials can be conducted on a legal basis, in the shortest possible time and can produce large quantities.

+Increasing interest and research by international specialists suggest that phage therapy can be seen as a therapeutic option.
 It should be noted that clinical trials should be conducted on the range of severe, intermediate, and mild forms of Coronavirus patients.
 The results of conducted clinical trials can seriously change today’s recommendations and approaches to quarantine activities, economic, and social restrictions.